gulezahranaqvi812004/gulezahranaqvi812004/README.md

 # 👋 Hi there!
 I'm Gul-e-Zahra

 🎯 A driven and detail-oriented Mobile App Developer currently pursuing a Bachelor’s degree in Computer Science from UET Lahore.
-I build scalable, user-friendly apps using Flutter and Firebase, with a keen interest in state management, real-time features, and clean architecture.
+I build scalable, user-friendly apps using Flutter, with a keen interest in state management, real-time features, and clean architecture.

 ---